Bike Share Program Officially Launches In Fayetteville

 The program kicked off at 11 a.m. at the Fulbright Peace Fountain on the UA campus.
 The program deployed 45 bikes on Saturday ahead of the official launch.

-VeoRide is offering five free riding coupons to every new registered user through Oct.
+VeoRide is offering five free riding coupons to every newly registered user through Oct.
 3. The coupons are worth $2.50 credit in balance for bike shares.

-The program includes 290 standard 7-speed bicycles and 50 electric motor-assisted “e-bikes,” that can be used by those who rent the bikes.
-The bikes use a geo-fencing technology that allows VeoRide to track the bikes for bike parking, pickup and drop-off locations and perimeter tracking.
+The program includes 290 standard 7-speed bicycles and 50 electric motor-assisted "e-bikes," that can be used by those who rent the bikes.
+The bikes use a geo-fencing technology that allows VeoRide to track the bikes for bike parking, pickup and drop-off locations, and perimeter tracking.

-According to the website, www.veoride.com, rides start at 50 cents for 15 minutes and can be tracked and used via an app.
+Membership costs $17 a month or $70 annually.
+Riders can also pay only 50 cents for every 15 minutes using the 7-speed bike.
+Either option is available to anyone with access to the smartphone app.
+A $1 unlock fee is required to ride an e-bike and is 10 cents per minute after that.

+Students, faculty and staff at Fayetteville Public Schools and the University of Arkansas can pay $10 monthly or $35 per year.
+Subscriptions for low-income residents will be $4.99 per month or $28.99 annually.